 The Massachusetts Department of Transportation has recommended that cities construct protected bike lanes to decrease the risk which motorists pose to bicyclists.
 The issue, however, lies in the planning of Boston’s architecture.
 While cities such as New York can implement solutions to street layout in a relatively uniform way, Boston (as well as other major cities in Massachusetts) needs to create bike lane solutions which differ across each street.
 This difference means that it will take state and city departments of transportation longer to implement permanent solutions for bike lane safety.

-- Slow Down: Most avoidable accidents in the bike lane take place because the bicyclist didn’t have enough time to react.
-When riding on main streets, stick to the middle of the bicycle lane and pump the brakes a bit.
+- Slow down: Most avoidable accidents in the bike lane take place because the bicyclist didn’t have enough time to react.
+When riding on the main streets, stick to the middle of the bicycle lane and pump the brakes a bit.

 At the Worcester law firm of Peter Ventura, we work with people who need advice and representation about their right to compensation following a bicycle accident.
 Worcester bicycle accident lawyer Peter Ventura has practiced in central Massachusetts since 1985, and he is known throughout the region for his ability to handle complex challenges concerning the proof of liability, the calculation of damages or the availability of insurance coverage.